Sortix nightly manual

 Finishing

-The port can be finished by testing it thoroughly and reviewing the details.
-Test the port works with all the optional dependencies:make clean-sysroot make PACKAGES='example!!'
+The port can be finished by testing it thoroughly and reviewing the details.make clean-sysroot make PACKAGES='example!!'

 du -h repository/*/example.tix.tar.xz tar -t -f repository/*/example.tix.tar.xz